ckeditor/ckeditor5/docs/examples/index.md

 **Related links**

- * {@link installation/index CKEditor&nbsp;5 installation} &ndash; Learn how to install, integrate and configure CKEditor&nbsp;5.
-More complex aspects, like creating custom builds, are explained here, too.
+ * {@link tutorials/index CKEditor&nbsp;5 tutorials} &ndash; A set of easy-to-follow, clear, and informative guides that will help you tailor the editor to your needs.
  * {@link features/index CKEditor&nbsp;5 features} &ndash; Learn more about the available CKEditor&nbsp;5 features.
  * {@link framework/index CKEditor&nbsp;5 Framework} &ndash; Learn how to work with CKEditor&nbsp;5 Framework, customize it, create your own plugins and custom editors, change the UI, or even bring your own UI to the editor.